alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_082_eng.md

 The idea was that since the main episodes moved incredibly densely, the opening should be solidly composed of accumulated still images.
 Of course, the animation would be by Umakoshi Yoshihiko.
 We'd mix in some cuts with movement as accents, but basically everything would be single drawings of Umakoshi's bold-lined animation.

-"The problem is finding a method that properly utilizes these animation lines," said the director.
+>   "The problem is finding a method that properly utilizes these animation lines,"- said the director.

-"Ah..." said I.
+>   "Ah..."-I said.

-"Can't we make it like a poster?"
+>   "Can't we make it like a poster?"

 I think the greatest charm of Umakoshi's animation is the "rough feel" of those lines.
 I love the power of the lines he draws, and when he draws posters or stills, I try to utilize the "rough feel" of the lines, their textured quality.